 - Stimulate creative problem solving by asking children to predict what they will see or what would happen in a variety of situations.

 - Read books that encourage children to solve problems and involve them in predicting outcomes in the story.

-- Children May show a new level of frustration when they can't solve complex problems as quickly as they used to solve easier ones.
+- Show a new level of frustration when they can't solve complex problems as quickly as they used to solve easier ones

 - Show you understand children's frustrations while supporting them as they solve their problems.